Auto-da-Fé (novel)

-Auto da Fé (original title Die Blendung, "The Blinding") is a 1935 novel by Elias Canetti.
-The novel explores the descent of an academic into madness, culminating in the destruction of his private library.
+Auto-da-Fé (original title Die Blendung, "The Blinding") is a 1935 novel by Elias Canetti.
+The novel explores the descent of a book-obsessive academic into madness.
+It was translated into English in 1946 by C. V. Wedgwood.
+The first American edition of Wedgwood's translation, published in 1947, was titled The Tower of Babel.
+Auto-da-fé refers to the burning of heretics by the Inquisition.

 Publication history

 The book manuscript was finished in 1931, and the book was published in 1935, by Herbert Reichner in Vienna (Canetti's home at that time).
 It is Canetti's first publication.

 In 1943 Canetti received an offer to publish the book in English with Jonathan Cape, but it was decided to delay publication until after the war.
-It was eventually released in 1946.
+It was released by Jonathan Cape in 1946 and, as The Tower of Babel, by Alfred A. Knopf in 1947.
 The book did not become widely known until after the worldwide success of Canetti's Crowds and Power (1960).
 Jonathan Spence observes that "there is nothing discreet, chaste, or high minded about the finest and wildest of all fictions that centre on a student of China, Canetti's Auto-da-fe."

-The title of the 1946 English translation, Auto da Fé refers to the burning of heretics by the Inquisition.
-The first American edition of Wedgwood's translation was titled The Tower of Babel.